 New Mayor of Kidderminster

-The new major of Kidderminster is Sarah Rook, who automatically becomes our Chair for the next year
+The new major of Kidderminster is announced each May, and automatically becomes our Chair for the next year

 I thought it appropriate to write a few lines in memory of ANNE WITTS (nee BRIGHTON) whose sad and untimely death you mentioned in your recent Newsletter.
 Anne passed away unexpectedly at home on November 27th; thankfully she was with her son John & daughter Joanne at the time.

 Anne was a "Bennett Street Girl" (& proud of it), who passed to the High School in 1957.
 She was one of the very early Twinners to Husum, in 1962, the 2nd tranche.
 She held fond memories of that trip to the end of her life, and felt great gratitude that she had been part of it.
 (She was, by the way, a devoted fan of Charles Talbot, one of the adults in charge of that party.)